 In terms of trainability, Mastiffs excel.
 While they certainly are not Border Collies or Belgain Malinois, they are a highly trainable breed.
 They have been known to excel in just about every dog sport there is.
 Read Nose Work Is Not Just For Bloodhounds And German Shepherds.

 With a little time, treats and a clicker, Mastiffs are an eager and responsive student.
 They respond best to positive training methods, not harsh ones.
-As I stated above, Mastiffs are extremely sensitive so the use of shock and choke collars is not necessary or recommended.
+As I stated above, the true English Mastiff temperament makes them extremely sensitive so the use of shock and choke collars is not necessary or recommended.
 In my experience, Mastiffs respond better when training is fun and entertaining.
 All you are shooting for is being more exciting than the grass, so it is not a high bar you need to reach.

 A word of caution regarding training.
 Be prepared for slobber because it is profuse as soon as the treats come out.
 And for some of us, slobber begins to flow as soon as the door to the laundry room opens.
 Thanks Pavlov!